brmcdoug/kne/README.md

 kubectl exec -it -n xrd vm-1 /bin/sh etc.
 ```
+8. The config files in this repo will a setup user/pw combo of cisco/cisco123 on all XRd's

 Notes:
 XRd may take a few minutes to come up and provide a username/pw prompt.
 It may also take a few minutes for interfaces to come up